jovitaanderson/python-mini-games/README.md

-# Python Mini Games :joystick:
+# Python Mini Games 🕹️
-These are some mini games I made in python for fun :blush:
+These are some mini games I made in python for fun 😊

 | No.    | LastName      | Description  |
 | :----: |   :---:       | -------- |